wechaty/jekyll/root/api/room.md

 const contact = await bot.Contact.find({name: 'lijiarui'}) // change 'lijiarui' to any of the room member await room.say('Hello world!', contact)

-// 5. send url link in a room
+// 5.
+Send url link in a room
 const urlLink = new UrlLink ({
   description: 'Wechaty is a Bot SDK for Wechat Individual Account which can help you create a bot in 6 lines of javascript, with cross-platform support including Linux, Windows, Darwin(OSX/Mac) and Docker.',
   thumbnailUrl: 'https://camo.githubusercontent.com/f310a2097d4aa79d6db2962fa42bb3bb2f6d43df/68747470733a2f2f6368617469652e696f2f776563686174792f696d616765732f776563686174792d6c6f676f2d656e2e706e67',